evsny24/Bulk-IP-and-Domain-Scanners/README.md

 # Bulk-IP-and-Domain-Scanners
-Scans a list of IP addresses or Domain names with your VirusTotal API key This is a modification of ph1nx's VirusTotal-Bulk-IP-Scanner found at https://github.com/ph1nx/VirusTotal-Bulk-IP-Scanner?tab=readme-ov-file#virustotal-bulk-ip-scanner to include more fieldnames.
+Scans a list of IP addresses or Domain names with your VirusTotal API key This is a modification of ph1nx's VirusTotal-Bulk-IP-Scanner found at https://github.com/ph1nx/VirusTotal-Bulk-IP-Scanner?tab=readme-ov-file#virustotal-bulk-ip-scanner to include more fieldnames and to make a script that works for domain names.

 Note: ChatGPT was used to assist in this process.